grensen/pca/README.md

 # Principal Component Analysis (PCA) from Scratch Using C#

-I'm thrilled to share a [PCA implementation created from scratch byJames McCaffrey](https://jamesmccaffrey.wordpress.com/2023/11/07/principal-component-analysis-pca-from-scratch-using-csharp/).
+I'm thrilled to share a [PCA implementation created from scratch by James McCaffrey](https://jamesmccaffrey.wordpress.com/2023/11/07/principal-component-analysis-pca-from-scratch-using-csharp/).
 PCA, or Principal Component Analysis, simplifies data by reducing its complexity.
 The algorithm identifies and tries to retain the most important patterns or features in a dataset while discarding less relevant information, making the data more manageable without losing its essential characteristics.

 This PCA implementation is based on the same algorithm used by the scikit-learn Python library.
 Creating a PCA implementation from scratch might be intimidating due to code complexity, but thanks to James McCaffrey, the task has been accomplished.